Maikxx/meesterproef-1819/README.md

 Besides this, we made it work and went to Edinburgh on wednesday.
 We had this day and the evenings to do some touristy stuff.

-We ofcourse also did some work on thursday and friday.
+We of course also did some work on thursday and friday.
 We were greeted by a lot of people from different kinds of companies representing Scotland, including [Wallscope](https://wallscope.co.uk/) itself and the [NHS](https://www.scot.nhs.uk/).
 On the first workday we mainly did concepting and project scoping (which we did a poor job of seen afterwards).

 Even though most reading this, probably know I don't really like this phase, I still think it is very important to bring a good service to life, which is why I happily participated in the brainstorming processes.